A shrub to 3 metres high.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

-The phyllodes (modified leaves) are green, have an inequilaterally oblanceolate to narrowly elliptic shape, to 3.5 cm long and about 1 cm wide.
+The phyllodes (modified leaves) are green, have an unequal oblanceolate to narrowly elliptic shape, to 3.5 cm long and about 1 cm wide.

-Inflorescences are primarily globular heads which each head having about 5 flowers.
+Inflorescences are primarily globular heads with each head having about 5 very small staminate flowers.
 The heads are then clustered into racemes with up to 23 heads in each raceme.
 Racemes are produced in leaf axils, from July to November.

 The seed pods have a narrowly oblong shape, up to 6 cm long and 0.8 cm wide.

 Currently, not much is known about this species in cultivation.
 It may be difficult to propagate or may not have been trialled to a large degree.

 Check with local native nurseries for availability.
 It is found naturally on sandy and sandstone-based substrates so may need similar conditions to thrive in a garden.